BrenSeiton/teamapp/collaboration-notes.md

-  Samantha Charrise Hernandez: I added an API
+  Samantha Charrise Hernandez: I clone the Repository first,
+                                Created the feauture branch,
+                                Added an API,
-                              made a comment
+                                Made a comment on Brendan branch,
-                              then merge a pull request
+                                And then I merge the pull request

 Angel Mae Torres: I clone the repository
                   then added the Login-UI